dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 * many dapps have an asset canister.
 Updating the assets cannot be done via a normal canister upgrade as the content is larger than a proposal can be.
 Therefore we need a custom way to update the assets
 * Developers might want the DAO to be the only entity that can elect moderators, call certain methods, make certain payments etc…

-For all these cases SNSs have so called generic proposals.
-Basically those are custom proposals that each SNS community can define itself.
+For these cases, SNSs have so called 'generic proposals'.
+These are custom proposals that each SNS community can define itself.

 Here we make use of an elegant aspect of our SNS architecture design: a proposal is just a call to a method on a canister.
 This means that one can do arbitrary things with a proposal as long as one can tell the SNS governance canister which method it has to call.